xploretv2go/xploretv-zeroconf-plugin/README.md

 For example, this plugin can collect information from the proprietary broker servers of well-known devices such as [NUKI Smart Lock Bridges](https://api.nuki.io/discover/bridges) and/or [Philips Hue Bridges](https://discovery.meethue.com/) to process them in the WordPress theme xploretv.template harmonized with e.g. [ZeroConf data retrieved via API Service](https://github.com/xploretv2go/zeroconf.api.service).

-Please make sure to install and activate the theme <strong>after</strong> installing the plugin.
+Please make sure to install and activate the <a href="https://github.com/xploretv2go/xploretv.template">xploretv.template</a> theme <strong>after</strong> installing the plugin.

 <h2>Installation</h2>
 Please move all files of this repository to your plugins folder.
 Example: [WEBROOT WORDPRESS]/wp-content/plugins/xploretv-zeroconf/